 One of my signatures as a Windsor and Shaker chairmaker is that I use many hand tools, especially spokeshaves.
 I stand with those woodworkers who appreciate the care and use of hand tools.
 Using hand tools in chairmaking is an important part of the tradition of craftsmanship evident in period furniture pieces.
 I utilize the traditional construction methods for these chairs so they are authentic reproductions right down to the tool marks and finish.

-You might see me in period costume, as an artisan, at the Fort Meigs Historical Site in Perrysburg or another historical site demonstrating the making of a Windsor Chair.
+In the past Barb and I have worn period costumes, as artisans, at historic sites in Northwestern Ohio, Northeastern Ohio, and in Upstate New York.
 My wife, Barb, and I were honored to take part in the 200th Anniversary of the First Seige 1813-2013 at Fort Meigs.
 The event involved a major re-enactment of a War of 1812 battle and thousands of people turned out.